Table of Contents

 - Fluid removal.
-This is a procedure performed in your doctor’s office.
+This is a procedure that might be performed in your doctor’s office, the emergency room, or a surgical center.
 Your doctor will apply a numbing medicine to the skin around your chest muscles.
 He or she will insert a small needle into that area to collect fluid.
 That sample will be sent to a lab.

 Can pleurisy be prevented or avoided?

 Treating a bacterial infection (early) may prevent pleurisy.
 It is more difficult to treat a viral infection.
 Finding and treating other causes of pleurisy may help.